Discovery of Millisecond Pulsars toward the Galactic Bulge in an Image-based Survey with MeerKAT: Discussion and Conclusions

-While we know why these pulsars were not detected in previous surveys, these new discoveries poses two additional questions: why have we only detected fast pulsars, and why the remaining 7 circularly polarized sources have not been confirmed as pulsars?
+While we know why these pulsars were not detected in previous surveys, these new discoveries pose two additional questions: why have we only detected fast pulsars, and why the remaining 7 circularly polarized sources have not been confirmed as pulsars?
 To answer the first question, the high fraction of MSP discoveries in this work can be explained by a combination of selection and propagation effects.
-Slow pulsars which most often show less scattering as compared to the MSPs were easy to identify in L-band surveys in the Galactic bulge region.
-However, the fast pulsars often remain hidden due to severe scattering at $<1.5 \, \rm GHz$.
+Slow pulsars are often easier to identify in L-band surveys toward the Galactic bulge, since scattering-induced pulse broadening is less likely to wash out their longer-period signals.
+In contrast, fast pulsars can remain hidden due to severe scattering below $\sim 1.5\,\mathrm{GHz}$.
 The use of image-based searches along with the use of broad frequency coverage of the UWL receiver, extending to higher frequencies where scattering is reduced, allowed us to detect these MSPs.
-In order to explain why did the remaining 10 circularly polarized sources fail to yield any pulsations, we compared the unconfirmed circularly polarized sources with sensitivity curves for Parkes at L-band, overlaid with both the newly discovered and previously known pulsars whose $|V|/I$ was reported in \citet{frail_24}.
+In order to explain why the remaining 7 circularly polarized sources fail to yield any pulsations, we compared the unconfirmed circularly polarized sources with sensitivity curves for Parkes at L-band, overlaid with both the newly discovered and previously known pulsars whose $|V|/I$ was reported in \citet{frail_24}.